linebender/bevy_vello/README.md

 ## Community

-All VGX projects and development happens in the [VGX Discord](https://discord.gg/zrjnQzdjCB).
+All Loopy projects and development happens in the [Loopy Discord](https://discord.gg/zrjnQzdjCB).
 The discord is open to the public.

 Contributions are welcome by pull request.
 The [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct) applies.